The Fight for Life Continuum and its fundraising programs

 Joan survived and continued to enjoy life one year to 18 months longer than she or her doctors expected.
 The difference was her husband Tom, as her caregiver, fighting with her every step of the journey in getting her the care and procedures she desperately needed.
 Not only did she survive longer, she survived with an acceptable quality of life until near the end.
 Joan traveled the world, attended her surprise birthday party with 275 family, friends, patients and colleagues attending, was present for a dedication ceremony at her office naming the Adult Medicine Department in her name, and playing golf, which she loved to do with her husband and her friends.
 Her husband was able to engage in the battle with her because of resources available to him and he was not intimidated by the medical system, which can be overwhelming at times.

 Joan, as a physician, made a difference in the lives of many patients and their families she treated over her lifetime.
-Now she is the inspiration for the Foundation and its fundraising programs for nonprofits, which provide critical funding to nonprofits necessary to fund their missions.
+Now she is the inspiration for the Continuum and its fundraising programs for nonprofits, which provide critical funding to nonprofits necessary to fund their missions.
 This will result in a significant difference in the lives of many for years to come.